fairhopeweb/jstorrent/README.md

 JSTorrent is the original Chrome Packaged/Platform App for downloading torrents.
 It stands for "JavaScript Torrent."
-It is perfect for cheap ARM Chromebooks when you need to torrent some stuff, but also perfect for your $1200 high end Pixel. :-) While it is specifically designed to integrate well with ChromeOS, it will also run on Windows / Mac / Linux, or anywhere else you are able to install Google Chrome.
+It is perfect for cheap ARM Chromebooks when you need to torrent something, but also perfect for your high end Chromebook Pixel. :-) While it is specifically designed to integrate well with ChromeOS, it will also run on Windows / Mac / Linux, or anywhere else you are able to install Google Chrome.